PkmX/hpbar/README.md

 * `hpbar_server_min_maxhp` (server): This is a server-wide variable that controls whether to send HP info to clients and essentially overrides a client's `hpbar_min_maxhp` if this value is higher.
 It can be used to reduce bandwidth usage (as health info for lesser monsters won't be sent over the network). (default: 0)
 * `hpbar_server_tracker_threshold` (server): Set the minimal spawn health monsters must have to appear in the global tracker. (default: 2000)

+## Notes for Modders

+To support customized names for monsters in your mod, simply add the name to be displayed in the `TAG` property of the monster actor.

 ## Changelogs

+### v7
+* Moved the HP tracker rightwards so it doesn't clip on 4:3 resolutions.
+* Moved the HP tracker upwards to avoid overlapping with RGA's player health bar.
+* Display monster names defined in the TAG property before resorting to class names.
+* Pretty-printed RGA2 monster names are removed, since they are now from the actor's TAG since RGA2 1.38b.

 ### v6
 * `hpbar_server_tracker_threshold` increased to 2000 by default.